The primary reasons are:

 The Best Place to Gather Your Crowd is Your Blog on Your Website

 Email marketing and social media marketing help you do this when you make your blog the centerpiece of your online marketing efforts.
 With the ease of developing WordPress sites, you can even add a social media-like forum very easily and literally turn a website into a social network.

 For an example of one such popular forum, check out the Smoking Cessation Forum, ex-smokers and aspiring ex-smokers talk with each other.

 Or if you want a super niche topic, check out the Quilting Board, a forum dedicated to the hobby of quilting.

 It’s too expensive

 It certainly can be.
-Big brands with big budgets hire expensive writers to write deeply researched and well formatted articles worth bragging about and sharing.
-While being able to hire such writers definitely helps you get started, you can start with a simple blog and articles you or someone else in your business write.
+Big brands with big budgets hire expensive writers to write deeply researched and well-formatted articles worth bragging about and sharing.
+While being able to hire such writers definitely helps you get started, you can start with a simple blog and articles you or someone else in your business writes.

 It’s hard to write really good quality stuff

 I’m not going to lie, it is.
 Especially these days when Google has spent years updating their algorithm to serve up what they consider to be the best content available to answer questions people have.